danialhasan/RefactorAI/packages/extension/README.md

 ## Known Issues

 There are no known issues with RefactorAI at this time.
-If you encounter any issues, please report them to [03danialhasan@gmail.com]( 03danialhasan@gmail.com )
+If you encounter any issues, please report them to this [feedback form](https://forms.gle/WovhUia6eJQ8NeSW6)

 ## Release Notes

-### 0.1.6
+### 0.2.0

-- Updated readme
+-   Laid groundwork for streaming functionality (coming next update!)
+-   Added feedback form button (please use it!)
+-   Made AI more thorough
+-   Removed unnecessary dialog boxes
-- Fix API endpoint bug
+-   Fixed API issues
+-   Fixed broken custom prompt button

 ## License